-Facebook’s Messenger for Businesses: What’s in it for Companies?
+Facebook Messenger for Businesses: What’s in it for you?

 Social networks have evolved rapidly over the last few years.
 Previously, tools like Myspace were mainly used for messages and sharing pictures with friends; which was the social aspect of the social networking platforms.
 Facebook took over and sharing of cat videos became a popular pastime.
 Today, companies use the same networks to interact with customers.
 The way corporate and customer relationships are handled has changed, and it looks like Facebook is about to outline the next wave of change.

 Facebook is the number one social channel, and it is likely to be the first line of contact for businesses and their customers for both complaints and praise.
 Initially, companies created Facebook pages as part of their social customer support platforms.
 People could comment to brands pages, inquire about product and service availability, check stores’ business hours or even complain.
 Now Facebook announced a new Messaging app for businesses to use it to enhance customer relationships and improve other business processes including shopping.

 Business on Messenger is an enterprise messaging service by Facebook aiming to reinvent communication with companies.
 Facebook seems to believe that the communication process between businesses and consumers and is fundamentally broken and it is for that reason that it has announced and previewed the first steps to bring businesses on messenger with a goal of enhancing such communication.
 A majority of people are on Facebook and Business on Messenger will present a new preferred channel for customers to interact with customer service reps.

 Facebook launched this platform that would allow over 600 million users to create and share content with third party tools, and allow direct communication with businesses rather than emailing or calling them.